Health and Safety

 Poker Room Operations

-There will be a maximum of four seats per game.
+Plexiglass has been installed at the Poker Tables between players and the dealer and between players as well.
 Chips will be cleaned more frequently.
 Cards will be changed and sanitized at least every two hours.

 Race & Sports Books

 Chairs and tables in viewing area have been adjusted to allow for appropriate social distancing.